twosigma/git-meta/presentation.md

 ]
 .right-column[

-All of these tools overlap with the problems Slim is trying to solve, but none of them are sufficient:
+All of these tools overlap with the problems Git-meta is trying to solve, but none of them are sufficient:

 - most don't provide a way to reference the state of all repositories (Gitslave, Android Repo, Myrepos)